 It sounds like a fungal infection but it is hard to say what the disease is without a little more information.
 Often fungal spores spread under quite specific conditions e.g. wet and warm or cool and dry.
 Try to make sure that the soil is kept moist and that there is adequate air flow around each plant.
 If only a few of the leaves are infected then you could remove and destroy them.
 This may be sufficient to prevent the spread of fungal spores.
-You might also try spraying with Bordeaux Mixture as this will combat many fungal diseases that affect potatoes.
 If you are able to provide a more detailed description and a picture, I can refer your question to our vegetable specialist for his opinion.

 Fungal diseases such as verticillium wilt are a common cause of stem rot and are often exacerbated by over watering, high humidity and poor ventilation.
 Always let the compost dry out slightly before between watering and try to water from below rather than above to prevent the stems sitting wet.
 Also make sure that your plants are not crowded together as warm, wet conditions are perfect for the spread of fungal diseases.
 If they are in the greenhouse you can improve conditions by watering in the morning and leaving the greenhouse door open during the day to ensure adequate ventilation.
 Unfortunately you will need to remove and destroy the infected plants to prevent this problem spreading.